wing5wong/artisan-whs-static/source/_news/2021-06-21_whanganui-student-recognised-for-excellence-at-blue-light-camp.md

 show_in_slider: true
 date: 2021-06-21T01:54:39.945Z
 ---
-*Article from Whanganui Chronicle 12 June 2021 -*

 A Whanganui teen walked away with a top award at a recent life skills programme run alongside the police and defence force earlier this month.

 **Sixteen-year-old Whanganui High School student Cyprus Hill was awarded the Overall Excellence Award at the Blue Light Life Skills programme held at Taupō between May 31 and June 4.**